Toggle: English / Spanish

 - Fluids through a vein (by IV)

-- Medication to reverse the effects of the poison
+- Medicine to reverse the effects of the menthol and treat symptoms

-- Tube down the windpipe and lungs (bronchoscopy) to look for damage and burns
+- Tube down the windpipe and lungs (bronchoscopy) to look for burns and other damage

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)